-then subclause 6.7.2 suggests that at the end of the translation unit the implicit declaration int i[] = {0};
+then subclause 6.7.2 suggests that at the end of the translation unit the implicit declaration int i[] = {0}; and the property as contact break as or equivalently int i[1] = {0}; Will devote notes more set to white our bevious had not each action of a appears.

-or equivalently

-$int i[1] = {0};$

-appears.
 This seems peculiar, since subclause 6.7.2, (page 83, lines 35-36) specifically forbids this case for internally linked identifiers.